Sinnerboy89/DFE/README.md

 * Determine FFT size and IR length from input directory
 * Consider disk I/O vs. heap allocation tradeoffs if performance becomes a priority

-## Queries
-* I can understand for demonstration/exercise purposes, but apart from that, why C++?
-This feels like a server-client type of application, with no real-time constraints or deadlines, no CPU budgets - if placed within an HRTF post-processing chain, likely scenario is within a device where the measurements occur, which will always be the timing bottleneck.
-Python, Java, .NET, even MATLAB feels more appropriate.

 ## References
 McKenzie, Thomas, Damian Murphy, and Gavin Kearney.
 "Diffuse-field equalisation of first-order Ambisonics."
 Proceedings of the 20th International Conference on Digital Audio Effects (DAFx), Edinburgh, UK.
 2017.